- End Indefinite Restrictive Housing in TDCJ (9/25/2022)

 Help prisoners educate themselves in politics, law, history, etc. Send anonymous money orders and stamps to MIM(Prisons) PO Box 40799, San Francisco, CA 94140.
 Before sending donations of books, get in touch and let us know what you have.

 All the literature we send in has a much greater effect when read as part of organized study groups with other serious students.
-There is lots of work to do administering these classes and transcribing prisoners' answers.
+There is lots of work to do administering our correspondence courses and transcribing prisoners' answers.

 Prisoner Re-Lease on Life